 Amanda Pain helps organizations bridge message and mission.
 She is a strong storyteller, versed in several communication mediums, and works with organizations solving some of the world’s toughest problems such as; health equity, global development, developing and testing new drugs and vaccines, and climate change.

+Amanda has a dual masters in social work and public health and a bachelors in Journalism.
 Curiosity about the world is something that has always driven Amanda.
 She values education, new experiences and challenges that allow her to think analytically.
 Amanda was a Peace Corps volunteer in Uzbekistan after completing her undergraduate degree in journalism.
-Her experiences abroad strengthened her empathy and passion to help others, and she is drawn to utilize her writing skills as a tool for social change.
+Her experiences abroad strengthened her empathy and passion to help others, and she utilizes her storytelling ability as a tool for social change.

 Since starting her business Amanda has written blogs, newsletters, reports, white papers, article for peer-reviewed journals as well as B2B and B2C marketing materials (see Portfolio page).
 Amanda has over 15 years of experience working for non-profits and academia.
 Her last full-time position was as a project manager working on the Global Burden of Disease research study at the Institute for Health Metrics and Evaluation (IHME).
 This immense global health study, funded by the Bill and Melinda Gates Foundation, endeavors to measure disability and death from a multitude of diseases worldwide.
 As a project manager Amanda furthered the mission of IHME by coordinating data collection and analysis, and is co-author on several academic papers for publication in the both The Lancet and JAMA Oncology.